pchemguy/SQLiteC-for-VBA/SQLiteC-Connection.md

 permalink: /sqlitec/connection
 ---

 Functionally, the SQLiteCConnection class roughly follows the ADODB.Connection class.
-It is usually instantiated via the SQLiteC.CreateConnection method and is responsible for several groups of functions.
+It is usually instantiated via the SQLiteC.CreateConnection method and is responsible for several function groups.
 The primary responsibility of SQLiteCConnection is to open a database connection and keep a connection handle.
 SQLiteCConnection is involved in a circular reference.
 This project presently uses the [CleanUp cascade][ObjectStore] approach to resolve the loops, so the clean-up code is placed in the CleanUp() sub and not Class_Terminate().

 #### SQLite API wrappers